-- Selection of publications: List the maximum 10 publications of greatest importance to your application.
-For each publication, please state how you contributed to it, and its relevance to the research project described (maximum four lines per publication).
+1. Selection of publications.
+List the 10 publications of greatest importance to your application.
+Describe how you contributed to each publication, and its relevance to your research project (maximum 4 lines per publication).
 Highlight your name in bold in the author list.
-State “Part of PhD thesis” in bold in brackets for the publications included in the doctoral thesis.
+State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

-- Relevant publications from the last 8 years: Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in the doctoral thesis.
+2. Relevant publications from 2012–2020.
+In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
+Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.